Seattle Restaurant Data Visualization

 We interviewed 3 Seattle newcomers to understand how they go about exploring new restaurants in Seattle.
 All of them mentioned Yelp, so we asked them to walk us through their restaurant finding process on Yelp app.
 We decomposed their process into 3 stages based on:

 From our interview observations, we found that there were frictions in newcomers restaurant finding process with Yelp.
 The pain points are around the overview and zoom & filter stages.

 Neighborhood, cuisine category, and restaurant quality are the most important factors to newcomers.

 Business hours, address, and price range are detailed information that becomes important after user selects a restaurant.

-Our design focus on providing newcomers overview and zoom & filter features that are missing from Yelp.
+We want to focus on providing newcomers “overview” and “zoom & filter” features that are missing from Yelp.

 02. Data Preparation

 Our Seattle restaurant dataset consisted listings scraped off from Yelp and Google.
 The large dataset contained roughly 6000 records spread over 41 attributes.
 From previous research, we learned which information is important to newcomers, and removed irrelevant data.
 During the data cleaning process, we filtered out irrelevant cities, pre-defined restaurant categories, edited open and close time formats.